 Head for Hawkshead, Keswick, Coniston or Glenridding for charming towns and villages and winter walks as well as boat rides if you want to mix things up a little.
 Catch a boat from Bowness-on-Windermere to Ferry House on Windermere’s western shore as part of the Cross Lakes Experience (services run until 31 October), continuing on to the 525 Mountain Goat bus service from Ferry House to Hill Top in Sawrey, after taking in a panoramic view of Windermere from Claife Viewing Station.
 Hill Top was Beatrix Potter’s first Lakeland home and the place where she wrote most of her delightful “little picture books”, and it’s just a stone’s throw or bunny jump by the 525 bus from there to the town of Hawkshead, with its ancient churches, galleries, giftshops and teashops.
 The greats have left their stamp in Hawkshead: you’ll find enchanting originals of Beatrix Potter’s paintings in the Beatrix Potter Gallery housed in the former office building of her solicitor husband here, as well as William Wordsworth’s initials on a desk at Hawkshead Grammar School – the school he attended for eight years as a boy from 1779 to 1787.

-Delving deeper into Lakeland, choose Keswick (Stagecoach Bus 555) for a Unesco heritage site walk through woods to Friar’s Crag for a stunning view of Derwentwater celebrated by John Ruskin as one of Lakeland’s finest, before boarding the hop on/hop off boat at Keswick jetty to one of the many boat stations at Derwentwater – each providing opportunities for lakeshore walks or ascents to the northern fells.
+Delving deeper into Lakeland, choose Keswick (Stagecoach Bus 555) for a winter walk through woods to Friar’s Crag for a stunning view of Derwentwater celebrated by John Ruskin as one of Lakeland’s finest, before boarding the hop on/hop off boat at Keswick jetty to one of the many boat stations at Derwentwater – each providing opportunities for lakeshore walks or ascents to the northern fells.
 From Glenridding at the southern end of Ullswater (Stagecoach Bus 508 service runs until 31 October), you may choose instead to board a boat to Aira Force – force from the old Norse fors, for waterfall – to seek red squirrels besides waterfalls in the woodland, or head instead for Howtown for the start of a wonderful lowland walk boasting views of Ullswater across to the Helvellyn range of mountains beyond (see Ullswater Steamer website for timetable, routes and fares).
 Or from Coniston village (505), how about a boat ride to Brantwood, former home of John Ruskin – a poet, artist, critic, social revolutionary and conservationist – by cruise-boat or the majestic National Trust-owned Victorian steam yacht Gondola (services run until 31 October)?
 Back in Coniston village under the watchful eye of Coniston Old Man, there’ll be time for a leisurely look around the wonderful Ruskin Museum.
 Here you can learn not only about Ruskin but about Coniston’s copper-mining past and Douglas Campbell, the only person to set both world land and water speed records in the same year (1964).
 The Lake District has always been a magnet for adventurers and miners as well as nature lovers, poets, writers and dreamers.
 Why not enjoy the Lakes by boat as well as bus, to better experience what brought them here?